IgniteUI/indigo-design-docfx/en/components/chips.md

 ## Chip Size

-The Chip comes in three density variants:
+The Chip comes in three sizes:

 - Large - Suitable for interactive scenarios e.g. action triggers
 - Medium - Appropriate for short areas such as the recipient field of an email message composer